thediymaker/ood-status-iframe/README.md

 # Open OnDemand iFrame App

-This is a simplified version of the OSC Status App, streamlined to provide essential functionality for embedding an iframe in your Open OnDemand instance.
-It allows you to embed an external dashboard (such as the [Slurm Dashboard](https://github.com/thediymaker/slurm-node-dashboard)) within your Open OnDemand interface.
+This is a simplified python iframe app and allows for easy streamlining of an iframe in your Open OnDemand instance.
+It allows you to do things like embed an external dashboard (such as the [Slurm Dashboard](https://github.com/thediymaker/slurm-node-dashboard)) within your Open OnDemand interface.

 ## Features

-- Lightweight Ruby app for Open OnDemand
+- Lightweight Python App
-- Embeds external dashboards using an iFrame
+- Embeds external sites using an iFrame
 - Easy to install and configure

 ## Prerequisites

 - Open OnDemand installation
+- Python3

 ## Installation